Gameforge: Awards

 In the years 2008 and 2009, Gameforge won the Technology Fast 50 Award.
-While Gameforge won the award in the category "Rising Stars" in 2008, the company was already entered in the normal category in 2009 and was able to reach second place with a 5-year growth of 6,261.19 or 19 percent, more than 2,000 percent ahead of Bigpoint GmbH, their closest competitor.
+While Gameforge won the award in the category "Rising Stars" in 2008, the company was already entered in the normal category in 2009 and was able to reach second place with a 5-year growth of 6,261.19 or 19 percent, more than 2,000 percent ahead of Bigpoint GmbH, its closest competitor.
 Likewise, Gameforge won two Stevie Awards as the "Most Innovative Company of the Year in Europe" and "Best New Product or Service of the Year - Media & Entertainment " in 2009 and was able to prevail against Bigpoint.
 In the same year, the company won the "Technology Pioneer" award presented by the World Economic Forum Davos.

 In 2010, Gameforge was named "TOP JOB: Top Employer" and "Great Place to Work" in the context of "100 Best Companies to Work for in Germany 2010".

 In 2011, “Computerwoche” placed Alexander Rösner at number 42 of the 100 "most important figures in the German IT".
 In addition, Gameforge won a "Stevie International Business Award" for the games portal Gameforge.com as well as a "Distinguished Honoree" award for the Star Trek: Infinite Space trailer.